mehtavishwa30/covid-19-projects/covid-19-projects.md

 ### Tech Stack 🥞

 Hasura backend with Vue.js front-end using websockets, deployed with Netlify on their free tier.

-Re: opensource — we're working on cleaning up the code and documenting it to enable sharing and replication for other geographies.

 ### Team Fieldfusion 💪